nodejs/node/doc/api/repl.md

   * `repl` {repl.REPLServer}

 Initializes a history log file for the REPL instance.
-When executing the Node.js binary and using the command line REPL, a history file is initialized by default.
+When executing the Node.js binary and using the command-line REPL, a history file is initialized by default.
 However, this is not the case when creating a REPL programmatically.
 Use this method to initialize a history log file when working with REPL instances programmatically.